 - Exudes a calm and welcoming demeanor under tight timelines.

 The ideal candidate will:

-	- Understanding of core constructs such as structural racism, equity, justice, white privilege, internalized oppression, anti-racism, and more
+- Understand core constructs such as structural racism, equity, justice, white privilege, internalized oppression, anti-racism, and more.

-	- Commitment to seeking and offering direct feedback with a growth mindset
+- Be committed to seeking and offering direct feedback with a growth mindset.

 Conditions of employment:

-	- Local travel to sites/events outside of regular business hours
+- Valid government or tribal issued photo identification is required.
+Local travel to sites/events outside of regular business hours.

 - Occasional weekend and evening work as we want to meet community members where they are.
 Our work schedules can be flexible depending on event timing and your preferences.